CourseChat/InfrastructureChat/_lecture/ses3-ju22tham.md

 # Session
  3  2023-06-22 Th morning
 # Summary

+- brief discussion of silicon photonics fabrication as possible class topic;
  Recap LLM, data base fundamentals; discuss **vector databases**, how to index and create them.
 How to build LLM, how to **embed** data;

 # Video